A Minimal Interpretation of the Galactic Cosmic-Ray Proton and Helium Spectra from GeV to PeV Energies: Results

-We note a modest deviation in the LHAASO data below $\sim 300~\mathrm{TeV}$ range.
-These points suggest an unusually flat local spectral behavior that is difficult to reconcile with the current model and with general expectations from diffusive acceleration and propagation scenarios.
-In principle, this behavior could be reproduced by the presence of an additional, narrowly confined spectral component.
-However, the deviation in absolute flux does not exceed $10\%$, and, more importantly, this energy interval is close to the LHAASO detection threshold, where systematic uncertainties associated with energy reconstruction and detector response are expected to be significant.
-For these reasons, an independent fit to these points is not attempted at this stage.
-Instead, the analysis focuses on the global spectral behavior, which is robustly described by the two-component framework.
-If future measurements confirm the presence of such a feature confined to the narrow energy interval between approximately $100$ and $300~\mathrm{TeV}$, its interpretation within the current framework or within any standard cosmic-ray acceleration and propagation model would be highly challenging.
+A modest deviation is observed in the LHAASO data below $\sim 300~\mathrm{TeV}$.
+These points indicate an unusually flat local spectral behavior that is difficult to reconcile with current models or general expectations from diffusive acceleration and propagation scenarios.
+While this could, in principle, suggest a narrowly confined spectral component, the deviation in absolute flux does not exceed $10 \% $.
+Furthermore, this energy interval lies close to the LHAASO detection threshold, where systematic uncertainties in energy reconstruction and detector response are most significant.
+Consequently, we do not attempt an independent fit to these data, but instead focus on the global spectral behavior robustly described by the two-component framework.
+Should future measurements confirm a feature confined to the $100$--$300~\mathrm{TeV}$ range, its interpretation within standard models would present a significant theoretical challenge.

 The extrapolation of the high-energy component to GeV energies is not uniquely constrained by the available data.
-Although a power-law extrapolation is permitted within standard acceleration or propagation models, alternative low-energy behaviors remain plausible.
-As an illustrative test, a variant is considered in which the second component exhibits low-energy hardening, as indicated by the curve labeled $\mathrm{II'}$ in Fig.\ref{fig1}.
-Specifically, it is assumed that below the TeV scale, the spectrum deviates from a pure power-law extrapolation due to an additional suppression term proposed in the form $\exp[-E_{\rm min}/E]$, with $E_{\rm min} \simeq 0.9~\mathrm{TeV}$.
+While a simple power-law extrapolation is consistent with standard acceleration or propagation models, alternative low-energy behaviors remain plausible.
+For illustration, we consider a variant in which the second component exhibits low-energy suppression, as shown by the curve labeled $\mathrm{II'}$ in Fig.~\ref{fig1}.
+Specifically, we assume that below the TeV scale, the spectrum deviates from a pure power law due to an additional suppression term of the form $\exp[-E_{\rm min}/E]$.